umn-plseminar/umn-plseminar.github.io/content/_index.md

 {{< section "About" >}}

 This web page is intended to provide a loose organization to activities related to programming languages at the Department of Computer Science and Engineering at the University of Minnesota Twin Cities.
-Work in this area is carried out within the research groups of professors [Favonia](https://favonia.org/), [Gopalan Nadathur](https://www-users.cse.umn.edu/~ngopalan/) and [Eric Van Wyk](https://www-users.cse.umn.edu/~evw/).
+Work in this area is mainly carried out within the research groups of professors [Favonia](https://favonia.org/), [Gopalan Nadathur](https://www-users.cse.umn.edu/~ngopalan/) and [Eric Van Wyk](https://www-users.cse.umn.edu/~evw/).

-Work is also done in the closely related area of software engineering in the group led by professor [Mats Heimdahl](https://www-users.cse.umn.edu/~heimdahl/index.htm).
-Finally, professor [Stephen McCamant](https://www-users.cse.umn.edu/~smccaman/) leads a research group in the area of program analysis for software security.
+You can volunteer to give a talk at a future meeting by using the [sign-up sheet](https://docs.google.com/spreadsheets/d/1Qgb5VmGJnYqSmObNKrG46jf4uMUFPTIkmpbeBpoXCVo).
+Simply put your name and the date on which you'd like to give a talk.

-If you are interested in participating but have only just stumbled on this page, feel free to attend the next meeting.
+If you are interested in participating but have just stumbled on this page, feel free to attend the next meeting.
-You may also want to join the PL Seminar mailing list to stay informed about news of meetings and other activities.
+You may also want to join the PL Seminar mailing list to stay informed about news of meetings.

 {{< /section >}}